JoseModi97/JoseModi97.github.io/_posts/2024-09-12-oop-paradigm.md

 ```
 Class Declaration
-:The class keyword is used to declare a class, followed by the class name Person.
+: The class keyword is used to declare a class, followed by the class name Person.